Advertisements

 Types of Jobs Available

 With Lincoln Electric careers, you can take on a number of responsibilities specific to the changing needs of traditional manufacturing and modern engineering.
 Its hiring strategy extends across multiple fields, which ensures there’s something for nearly every background.
-From on-site manufacturing roles to creative digital departments and customer-facing positions, each job contributes to a larger system focused on quality, safety, and performance.
 Below are the major job types and actual examples of roles within each.

 Engineering & Manufacturing